aanahid/book-recommender/README.md

 The latest version introduces a web-based user interface created using React.
 Users can input their preferences through the web interface, and the book recommendation is displayed on the screen.

+To run this version locally:
+1. Run the backend using this command: python app.py
+2. Navigate to the src folder: cd frontend/src
+3. Start development server: npm start

 ## Version 2: GUI Application

 This version allows users to provide input and get their recommendations from a GUI application made using Tkinter.

 To run this version use this command: python gui.py

 ## Version 1: CLI

 In this versions users interact with the program by entering commands in the terminal.
 This is also where their recommendation is printed.

 To run this version use this command: python books.py